roshanpaiva/ratelimit/README.md

         rate_limit:
           unit: day
           requests_per_unit: 5
+          duration: 2
+          alg_type: "slidingWindow"

   # Only allow 100 messages a day to any unique phone number
   - key: to_number
     rate_limit:
       unit: day
       requests_per_unit: 100
+      duration: 1
+      alg_type: "slidingWindow"
 ```

 In the preceding example, the domain is "messaging" and we setup two different scenarios that illustrate more
 complex functionality.
+These limits use the sliding window algorithm.
 First, we want to limit on marketing messages to a specific number.
 To enable this, we make
 use of *nested descriptor lists.* The top level descriptor is ("message_type", "marketing").
 However this descriptor
 does not have a limit assigned so it's just a placeholder.
 Contained within this entry we have another descriptor list
 that includes an entry with key "to_number".
 However, notice that no value is provided.
 This means that the service